 These naturally occurring fertilizers are produced from animal or plant waste such as compost, manure, fish meal, bone meal, etc.

-This type of fertilizer not only nourishes your fruit trees but improve the biodiversity and productivity in the soil.
+This type of fertilizer nourishes your fruit trees and improves the soil’s biodiversity and productivity.
 They are the best option for long-term soil health.

 Since they are produced from renewables with no chemicals, they do not harm the environment or humans.
 An organic fertilizer rich in nitrogen is the top preference for most fruit trees.